Mother and Child, Mary Cassatt 1897

 I was working as a high school librarian, with an easy 20 minute highway commute, when I discovered I was pregnant.
 I happily applied for a maternity leave and told my principal I’d be leaving a week or two before my mid-March due date.
 And by that time – with my big belly – it was getting difficult to fit behind the steering wheel.
-(Against school policy I held on to my keys!)
+(Against school policy I kept my keys!)

 Back then hospital stays after childbirth were several days long, but after C-sections or other complications the stay might be as long as a week, and that was the case with me.
 Of course I was anxious to get home with my new baby boy, and at the time I probably didn’t appreciate those extra days of hospital rest.

 Thankfully once we got home – despite those middle-of-the-night feedings, the lack of sleep and irritability, and all else new parents are heir to – all went well and we had the spring and summer to show our little Noah the world.
 However I had every intention of going back to work in September, and so over the summer I weaned the baby and we had the good fortune to find a wonderful nanny.
 (See Our Noisy Nanny)

 We were living in Westchester then, and Danny’s long work hours and his train commute to his mid-Manhattan office often brought him home too late to be of much help.
 So after one semester – although I loved being back at work – I was a nervous wreck and felt I needed to take a child care leave.
 It was the right decision and I was able to enjoy several wonderful years parenting Noah full-time.
 (See Stay-at-Home Mom)

 One day during those magical years I remember sitting in the park as I watched Noah play in the sandbox, and wishing that precious time could stand still.
 But of course it couldn’t, and all too soon he started kindergarten and I knew it was time I went back to work.
 I wasn’t apprehensive about leaving him, I knew he’d be in good hands with loving grandparents nearby and a wonderful nanny.

 Nevertheless, I dreaded how I’d feel when the day finally came.
 When it did I kissed Noah good-bye, and carrying my school keys and a paper cup of tea I headed to the garage for my car.
-Then starting off on that familiar commute back to a job I loved, I actually felt pretty good!
+Then starting off on that familiar early morning commute back to a job I loved, I actually felt pretty good!

-Dana Susan Lehrman
+– Dana Susan Lehrman